-Since its inception in 2008, the UK Barnstable Brown Diabetes Center has been a leader in diabetes prevention, education, research and comprehensive care.
+The UK Barnstable Brown Diabetes Center has been a leader in diabetes prevention, education, research and comprehensive care since 2008.
 The center assists more than 7,500 adult patients and 2,500 pediatric patients each year in the management and treatment of diabetes and related diseases, working closely with the patient’s primary care physician.
 Our mission is to work with the referring provider to provide support and assistance as needed.
 For patients requiring intensive management such as patients using insulin pumps, patients with Type 1 diabetes, and patients with challenging diabetes issues we will provide in-depth care on an ongoing basis.

 Kentucky ranks fifth in diabetes incidence nationwide.
 In 2017, 15.3 percent of the adult population or nearly 600,000 people had this potentially devastating disease, up from just 6 percent in 2000.
 In addition, as many as one in three adults in Kentucky may have pre-diabetes, either diagnosed or undiagnosed.